neonevm/neon-evm.docs/docs/developing/deploy_facilities/interacting_with_spl_tokens.md

 includedInSite: true
 approvedBy: na
 comments:
-boilerPlatable: TODO we could have an item providing demo
+boilerPlatable: TODO we could have an item providing demo TODO see inline todos && this probably needs to become a folder with the subtopics
 ---

 import Tabs from '@theme/Tabs';